Shutterstock offers a variety of Editorial photography choices depending on your organization’s needs and budget.

 Illustrative editorial images are creative and/or conceptual images that can be used to illustrate newsworthy or current events, as well as subjects of human interest.
 Illustrative images must clearly and strongly illustrate the idea behind the image.
 Unlike documentary images, illustrative images may be staged.

 We review these images on a case-by-case basis.
-We only accept illustrative images that meet our quality standards, and which we believe would be useful in illustrating news or subjects of human interest.
+We only accept illustrative images that meet our quality standards, and that we believe would be useful in illustrating news or subjects of human interest.

 Please note that our needs for illustrative images change according to current events and trends, and it is important to keep this in mind when submitting illustrative editorial images.